Contact Number

 To keep track of the mine's 367 underground workings, a place called "The Secret Room" (named for its blacked-out windows) was built.
 In it, the entire room was filled with a scale model of the mine's below the surface workings.
 Few people knew the room existed while the mine was in operation.
 Today, visitors to the park can see it in the Visitor Center.
 The model represents five square miles of underground workings.
 When the visitors go down the actual shaft in the park, they have journeyed only "one inch" on the model.
 Anything past "two inches" on the model is underwater in the actual mine.

-Come on a 50 minute guided tour to see highlights of the beautifully landscaped historic gardens.
+See highlights of the beautifully landscaped historic gardens.
 Tour guides will enlighten you to the unique vintage varieties of roses and other botanicals.

 Land Acknowledgement